Keerthivasan13/Machine_Learning-Coursera-Stanford/README.md

-# Machine_Learning-Coursera-Stanford
+# Machine Learning - Coursera - Stanford
- Contains the Assignments from the Machine Learning course taught by Andrew Ng in Coursera
+ Contains the Assignments from the Machine Learning course taught by Prof. Andrew Ng in Coursera

+ *Environment used* - MATLAB, Octave